viilerr/3D-EPG-EPI-FLAIR/README.md

-# 3D EPG EPI FLAIR
+# EPG-FLAIR

+Adaptation of TSE EPG code to include FLAIR, plus a FLAIR EPI test workflow.

 ## Files

 - `EPG_FLAIR.m` simulates either the original FLAIR-prepared TSE pathway or a 3D FLAIR EPI pathway selected with `'sequence','epi3d'`.
-- `testrun.m` runs the 3D FLAIR EPI checks for WM, GM, and CSF and shows all plots in one figure window.
+- `testrun.m` runs the FLAIR EPI checks for WM, GM, and CSF and shows all plots in one figure window.

 ## 3D FLAIR EPI model